 6. Street furniture should be minimal and consistent:

-The general absence of such clutter, in particular in the form of street furniture, is a unifying factor that should be retained, and the Highway Authority should minimise signage, markings and other traffic management elements.
+The general absence of such clutter, in particular in the form of street furniture, is a unifying factor that should be retained, and the Highway Authority is encouraged to minimise signage, markings and other traffic management elements.